 Your grandmother might disagree here, but no, you don’t really need to cook the stuffing inside the bird.
 If you do, understand that it has to reach an internal temperature of 165°F, just like the turkey around it.

-This means that your turkey has a tendency to become dry and overcooked while you wait for the stuffing to reach the proper temperature.
+This means that your turkey may become dry and overcooked while you wait for the stuffing to reach the proper temperature.
 On the plus side, the stuffing will be moist and take on the aromas and flavors of the turkey.

 6 Do I need to baste my turkey?